-Each well will consist of a 41/4-inch inside diameter, schedule 40 PVC casing equipped with a well screen that is 4" Schedule 40 pipe with 0.010 slot size.
-Section 3.1 of Appendix D provides a step-by-step method for the open-hole method of installing a groundwater well once a boring or augured hole has been drilled to a desired depth within the subsurface.
+Each well will consist of a 2-inch inside diameter, schedule 40 PVC casing equipped with a well screen that is Schedule 40 pipe with 0.010 slot size.
+Section 3.1 of Appendix D provides a step-by-step open-hole method of installing a groundwater well once a boring or augured hole has been drilled to a desired depth within the subsurface.

-Wells will be completed at the ground surface covered with a curb box since all wells will be installed through asphalt or concrete.
+Wells will either be completed at the ground surface and covered with a curb box in current or future high traffic areas or be completed as a stick up.
+Where the top of the well riser pipe will extend approximately three feet above grade and be fitted with a lockable J-plug and protected by a vented, 4-inch diameter protective steel casing.
+The steel casing will be installed to a depth of approximately 2 feet bgs and anchored in a 2-foot by 2-foot concrete surface pad.
+Each steel protective casing will be fitted with a locking cap, keyed alike (for all three wells) lock, and labeled with permanent markings for identification.
+The concrete surface pad will be constructed around the protective steel casing to allow surface water to drain away from the well.
 Drill cuttings will be placed on-site in unpaved areas unless non-native soil/fill or gross contamination (i.e., visible product) is encountered, in which case they will be placed in sealed NYSDOT-approved drums and labeled for subsequent characterization and disposal.
 Disposal will be done in accordance with all RCRA standards.